tpapp/MultistartOptimization.jl/docs/src/index.md

 ### NLopt

-Available after `NLopt` is loaded, eg with `using NLopt`.
+After `NLopt` is loaded, the following is made available.

 ```@docs
-NLoptLocalMethod
+NLopt_local_method
 ```